 - create purpose-driven documents for audiences beyond the classroom

-Fifteen years of assessment on the academic impacts of service-learning in rhetoric and composition classes indicate that service-learning composition students demonstrate higher levels of rhetorical awareness, understanding of counterarguments, understanding of how to tailor language to particular contexts and particular audiences, and understanding of the complexity of arguments than do students in traditional composition courses.
+Fifteen years of assessment on the academic impacts of service-learning and other forms of community-based pedagogy in rhetoric and composition classes indicate that service-learning composition students demonstrate higher levels of rhetorical awareness, understanding of counterarguments, understanding of how to tailor language to particular contexts and particular audiences, and understanding of the complexity of arguments than do students in traditional composition courses.

-Assessment studies indicate that service-learning aids in student recruitment, retention, graduation rate, career preparedness, and job placement.
-Service-learning students are more likely to remain in the state and donate to their alma mater at higher levels.
+Assessment studies indicate that community-engaged learning aids in student recruitment, retention, graduation rate, career preparedness, and job placement.
+Engaged students are more likely to remain in the state and donate to their alma mater at higher levels.

 PWR courses that have contained a community-engaged component include:

 First-Year Writing and Rhetoric; Grant Writing; Business Writing; Professional Communication and Design; Environmental Writing; Rhetorics of Sustainability; Travel Writing; Civic Engagement and New Media; Conversations on the Law; Cross-Cultural Writing for International Students; Food and Culture; Multi-Cultural Rhetorics; On the Boarder: U.S. and Mexico; Field Studies in Civic Engagement; Then and Now: The West; Composing a Civic Life

 For extensive resources on designing a community-engaged writing course, connecting to community partners, and producing scholarship of engagement, go to: http://www.colorado.edu/ArtsSciences/PWR/service_learning.html.